 Pamela is the founder and CEO of Zoom Consulting, a Vancouver-based marketing and communications firm that serves both local and global clients across a variety of sectors.
 Specialties include branding, web content strategy and lead generation.
 Pam started her career with BC Tel (now Telus) where she was director of advertising and direct marketing during the critical early days of long distance competition.
 She went on to lead marketing teams in Bell Canada International start-up companies in India, Mexico, and Brazil, responsible for everything from marketing plan creation to product management to subscriber revenue.
 Pam holds a BA in English from UBC and is an accredited public relations professional.

 Bruce is a professor of anthropology at the University of British Columbia.
 He received a BA from Brown University and a PhD from Arizona State University.
-He's the author of five books on Aboriginal law and politics and served for three years as editor of Culture, the journal of the Canadian Anthropology Association.
-His long-term fieldwork is with the Coast Salish of British Columbia and Washington State.
-He is currently studying the use of oral histories of Aboriginal peoples in the courts of Canada, the US, and Brazil.
-He has served as an expert witness in Canadian and US Aboriginal litigation.
-He and his wife live with their two sons in Kitsilano.
+He's the author of eight books on Indigenous law and society and served as editor of Culture, the journal of the Canadian Anthropology Society.
+His long-term fieldwork is with the Coast Salish peoples of British Columbia and Washington State.
+He has written about the use of oral histories of Indigenous peoples in the courts of Canada, the US, and Brazil and has served as an expert witness in Canadian and US Indigenous litigation.
+Bruce is a Fellow of the Society for Applied Anthropology and the Canadian Anthropology Society and was a Jacob Javits Fellow.
+He and his wife live in Kitsilano and two adult sons are also Vancouver residents.

-Linda Morris retired from Vancity in late December 2016.
+Linda retired from Vancity in late December 2016.
 Linda was Senior Vice President of Business Development, Member and Community Engagement at Vancity.
-Under her leadership, Lindaand her team designed and executed Vancity’s “Make Good Money” branding strategy and developed the industry’s first purpose-built alternative to payday loans: Fair & Fast Loans.
+Under her leadership, Linda and her team designed and executed Vancity’s “Make Good Money” branding strategy and developed the industry’s first purpose-built alternative to payday loans: Fair & Fast Loans.

 Linda has served as the CEO of the Canadian Breast Cancer Foundation (BC/Yukon), Deputy Minister in the Public AffairsBureau for the Government of British Columbia, Vice President, Communications & Community Engagement for Vancouver Coastal Health, and Director of Public Affairs for the Vancouver Port Authority.
 Linda holds an MBA from Royal Roads University, an MA in Canadian History from the University of Toronto, and a BA (Honours) in Canadian History from McGill University.